-The bearings of the concave discs consist of a two rows of angular ball bearings with slide ring seal and oil filling and are maintenance-free.
+The discs mix, crumble and level out the earth.
+The bearings of the concave discs consist of a two rows of angular-contact ball bearings with slip ring seal and oil filling and are maintenance-free.

 The discs are protected against overload by rubber spring elements.
 After passing an obstacle, the discs are moved back to their working position by the rubber spring elements.